sudar/bulk-delete/readme.txt

 *   Russian (Thanks Maxim Pesteev, [Weblancer.net profile][12])
 *   Lithuanian (Thanks Vincent G from [http://www.host1free.com][13])
 *   Hindi (Thanks Love Chandel)
+*   Serbian (Thanks Diana)

 ### Support

-Support for the Plugin is available from the [Plugin's home page][1].
+Support for the Plugin is available from the [Plugins home page][1].
 If you have any questions or suggestions, do leave a comment there or contact me in [twitter][5].

 ### Links